CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

     * Array elements can be any valid JSON data type, including objects and arrays.
 Elements may be `null`.
     * The length of each array is equal to `batchLength`, which is specified in each tile format.
 This is the number of features in the tile.
 For example, `batchLength` may be the number of models in a b3dm tile, the number of instances in a i3dm tile, or the number of points (or number of objects) in a pnts tile.
 2. A reference to data in the binary body, denoted by an object with `byteOffset`, `componentType`, and `type` properties,  e.g., `"height" : { "byteOffset" : 24, "componentType" : "FLOAT", "type" : "SCALAR"}`.
-    * `byteOffset` is a zero-based offset relative to the start of the binary body.
+    * `byteOffset` specifies a zero-based offset relative to the start of the binary body.
+The value of `byteOffset` must be a multiple of the size of the property's `componentType`, e.g., a property with the component type of `FLOAT` must start at an offset of a multiple of `4`.
     * `componentType` is the datatype of components in the attribute.
 Allowed values are `"BYTE"`, `"UNSIGNED_BYTE"`, `"SHORT"`, `"UNSIGNED_SHORT"`, `"INT"`, `"UNSIGNED_INT"`, `"FLOAT"`, and `"DOUBLE"`.
     * `type` specifies if the property is a scalar or vector.
 Allowed values are `"SCALAR"`, `"VEC2"`, `"VEC3"`, and `"VEC4"`.